Peterpiotr/siguren-documentation/docs/source/operation/regular/following.rst

 When the MotoSuiveur® System detects that the defined speed is exceeded, it trips, :guilabel:`🔴 Fault indicator` became active, Hoist enabled indicator became inactive and prevents the hoist from moving.
 Downward enable and Upward enable are ignored in fault state.
-Fault message is displayed on MS Controller 7-segmend display and MSHMI.
+Fault message is displayed on MS Controller 7-segmend display and MS HMI.

 .. _MS Fault state:
 .. figure:: /_img/regular-operation/ms-fault.png